Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 Squamish at Dusk is a newer Christmas-season attraction with festive holiday light displays and illuminations.
 It calls itself a light art experience.

-In 2024 the event celebrates its second year on Thursday, Friday and Saturday evenings between November 28th and December 14th.
+The event celebrated its second year on Thursday, Friday and Saturday evenings between November 28th and December 14th.

 Squamish at Dusk is beautiful.
-Although it takes place during the winter holiday season, it doesn’t have a Christmas-y theme.
-There are no Santa Claus or reindeer displays.
+Although it takes place during the winter holiday season, it’s not Christmas oriented.
+There are no Santa Claus or reindeer displays (although Santa is there on Fridays for photos).
 Instead there is a wide variety of pretty light installations.
 There is also a bit of an Indigenous and nature theme.
 The setting is peaceful, magical and interesting.
 If you’re in the Squamish area, we recommend you check it out.

 Visit squamishatdusk.com for tickets and the attraction’s official website.